-Council Regulation (EU) No. 833/2014 includes restrictions on the purchase, import or transfer/transport of a large number of listed items if they originate in Russia or are exported from Russia.
+Council Regulation (EU) No. 833/2014 includes restrictions on the purchase, import or transfer/transport of a large number of listed items if they originate in

+Russia or are exported from Russia.
 The relevant items to which these controls apply are:

-- iron and steel products as listed in Annex XVII to this Regulation (this restriction also applies to listed items located in Russia and, as from 30 September 2023, to the import or purchase of listed iron and steel products when processed in a third country incorporating listed items originating in Russia (with respect to certain of the listed items later cut-off dates apply)); - items which "generate significant revenues for Russia" as listed in Annex XXI to this Regulation; - coal and coal and peat products as listed in Annex XXII to this Regulation; - crude oil and petroleum products as listed in Annex XXV to this Regulation; and - gold and gold jewellery and articles of gold as listed in Annexes XXVI and XXVII to this Regulation (this restriction also applies to certain of the listed products when processed in a third country incorporating listed items which originate in Russia and have been exported from Russia).
+- iron and steel products as listed in Annex XVII to this Regulation (the list has been amended by Council Regulation (EU) No. 2023/1214 of 23 June 2023 (not yet reflected in the current consolidated version)) (this restriction also applies to listed items located in Russia and, as from 30 September 2023, to the import or purchase of listed iron and steel products when processed in a third country incorporating listed items originating in Russia (with respect to certain of the listed items later cut-off dates apply)); - items which "generate significant revenues for Russia" as listed in Annex XXI to this Regulation (the list has been amended by Council Regulation (EU) No. 2023/1214 of 23 June 2023, now including, inter alia, coal and coal and peat products (not yet reflected in the current consolidated version)); - crude oil and petroleum products as listed in Annex XXV to this Regulation; and - gold and gold jewellery and articles of gold as listed in Annexes XXVI and XXVII to this Regulation (this restriction also applies to certain of the listed products when processed in a third country incorporating listed items which originate in Russia and have been exported from Russia).